-1.1 Why should we care about accessibility?
+1.1 Why should we care about digital accessibility?

 "The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect." —Tim Berners-Lee, inventor of the World Wide Web